Glossary of technical writing terms

 Canadian binding

-A type of binding for printed documents.
+Canadian binding is a type of binding for printed documents.
 The pages are held together with wire.
 The wire spine has a cover.

 caption

-A label for a graphic.
+A caption is a label for a graphic.

 Cascading Style Sheet (CSS)